NethServer/ns8-docs/cluster.rst

 First, prepare a machine with the same Linux distribution used for the leader node, then follow the :ref:`install instruction <install-section>` until the login to the Web user interface.

+After the login on the worker node, click the :guilabel:`Join cluster` button.

+Ensure the worker node FQDN (fully qualified domain name) is correct, and respects the :ref:`DNS requirements <dns-reqs>`.

 On the leader node, access the ``Nodes`` page and click on :guilabel:`Add node to cluster` and copy the join code from the dialog box.

-Return to the worker node and click the :guilabel:`Join cluster` button.
-Then paste the code inside the ``Join code`` field and click the
-:guilabel:`Join cluster` button.
+Return to the worker node and paste the code inside the ``Join code`` field and click the :guilabel:`Join cluster` button.
 If the leader node does not have a valid TLS certificate, remember to disable the ``TLS certification validation`` option before clicking the join button.

 When the node registration is complete, you can return to the leader user interface and install applications running on the new worker node.

 Remove a node